A zebra in front of a barcode background to show the idea of a brief history of the barcode article by Viziotix.

 Barcode Beginnings

-Barcodes were invented by Norman Joseph Woodland and Bernard Silver in 1949.
-However, it wasn’t until April 3rd 1973 that the UPC (Universal Product Code) barcode was adopted as a standard for use in retail stores in the United States, and the first barcode was scanned on June 26th 1974 in a Marsh store in Troy, Ohio.
-The UPC barcode is a series of vertical lines of varying thicknesses and spaces that represent a numerical code, which can be scanned by a barcode reader to identify a product or item.
+It wasn’t until April 3rd 1973 that the UPC (Universal Product Code) barcode was adopted as a standard for use in retail stores in the United States, and the first barcode was scanned on June 26th 1974 in a Marsh store in Troy, Ohio – on a packet of Wrigley’s Juicy Fruit chewing gum.
+The UPC barcode is a series of vertical lines of varying thicknesses and spaces that represent a numerical code which can be scanned by a barcode reader to identify a product or item.
 The information is stored only across the barcode (hence 1D barcodes), to make it easy to print, and the height of the barcode just makes it easier for laser scanners to find the lines.
+Barcodes like UPC, and the European equivalent EAN, are issued by the GS1 organization to allocate codes to manufacturers and items so that they are unique to an item wherever they are scanned in the world.

 An example of a UPC A Barcode that is supported by the Viziotix Barcode Scanner SDK